makma/fingerprintjs.com/content/blog/storing-anonymous-browsing-preferences-using-browser-fingerprinting.md

   })
 ```

-If you don’t know the value of your public API key, go to your [FingerprintJS Dashboard](https://dashboard.fingerprintjs.com/), choose *API Keys* from the sidebar, then copy the value for type *Public*.
+If you don’t know the value of your public API key, go to your [Fingerprint Dashboard](https://dashboard.fingerprintjs.com/), choose *API Keys* from the sidebar, then copy the value for type *Public*.

-Note: Requests to the FingerprintJS API may be blocked from a local origin such as `localhost`.
+Note: Requests to the Fingerprint API may be blocked from a local origin such as `localhost`.
 Learn more about [Request Filtering](https://dev.fingerprintjs.com/docs/request-filtering) to allow requests from development environments.

 Next, you'll send the request to the endpoint created earlier.
 To do that, install `axios` as a dependency: